lalten/rpg_dvs_ros/doc/README.md

 ## Project Goal

-In order to extract depth information from a camera stereo setup, most methods need some information about their positioning towards each other.
-The geometrical and intrinsic camera parameters as well as the rectification matrix are necessary.
-The project research is to develop a method, how to extract the parameters form a vision stream of a stereo eDVS camera setup.
+In order to extract depth information from a stereo camera setup, most methods require some information about their positioning towards each other.
+The geometrical and intrinsic camera parameters as well as the rectification matrix are necessary to calculate world coordinates from image features.
+A number of tools and a lot of literature on this topic exists and is in widespread use the research community and industry.
+The calibration procedure for conventional cameras is highly standardized.
+Dynamic Vision Sensors are a promising new type of sensor that works with events instead of frames.
+Like traditional cameras, the mounted lens needs to be calibrated to achieve exact depth information.
+However, because of the difference in information representation between the two kinds of sensors, conventional calibration procedures like checkerboard corner detection cannot be applied.
+This research project aims to develop a method that facilitates extracting the parameters from a vision stream of a stereo eDVS camera setup.

 ### What is an eDVS?